keeeto/fodblog.github.io/_posts/2017-04-30-wild_garlic_soup.md

 This soup is a variation on a basic potato soup.
 The wild garlic makes the soup a beautiful vibrant green colour.
 The flavour is has that deep garlicky satisfaction, but with a fresh springtime edge.
-Wild garlic can be obtained for free from a woodland floor near you, see our [post on wild garlic](https://fodblog.github.io/2017/wild_garlic/).
+Wild garlic can be obtained for free from a woodland floor near you.

+See our [post on wild garlic](https://fodblog.github.io/2017/wild_garlic/).
 White wine is optional.

 	1 stick of celery
 	2 tbsp onion oil